Certainty Has Left the Building

 But wait, what?

-As product leaders, everything we do builds on top of the fundamental principle that it’s not about us.
+As product leaders, the fundamental principle we live by is that it’s not about us.

-Our opinion is only an opinion.
-What we think and prefer doesn’t necessarily represent the customers.
-We are the voice of the market, not of ourselves.
+Your opinion is only an opinion.
+What you think and prefer doesn’t necessarily represent the customers.
+You are the voice of the market, not of yourself.

-And you know what?
-We are great at it.
-This is part of who we are and and a necessary part of our professional etiquette.
-This is what makes us great product managers.
+So much so that it becomes part of who you are and a fundamental part of your professional etiquette.
+This is what makes you a great product person.

-It happens when we are unable to make decisions because people challenge them.
-I often see product managers who are “stuck” because they have tried everything they can to convince everyone to move in the direction they believe is right, and people still object.
+I see many product managers who are “stuck” because they feel they have tried everything they could to convince everyone to move in the direction they believe is right, and people still object.
 They don’t know what to do next.

 That means that to be able to lead, especially without authority, we must be willing and able to take risks.